EvickaStudio/Moodle-Mate/README.md

 2. Connect to your Moodle instance
 3. Start monitoring for new notifications
 4. Process and deliver notifications according to your settings

+## Creating Custom Notification Providers

+MoodleMate now supports a plugin system that allows you to easily create and add your own notification providers without modifying the core code.

+### Quick Start

+1. Copy the template from `src/templates/notification_service_template.py` to `src/providers/notification/your_service_name/provider.py`
+2. Rename the class to match your service (e.g., `YourServiceNameProvider`)
+3. Implement the `send()` method with your service's API
+4. Add your service's configuration to `config.ini`

+For more detailed information, see the [Creating Custom Notification Providers](docs/CUSTOM_PROVIDERS.md) documentation.

 ## Contributing